 Excavators also save time and money by submitting only the tickets which are ready to be worked.
 If all tickets are sent in at once regardless of crew capacity, there may be excavation sites crews cannot reach, and therefore the site’s ticket would need to be updated.
 By looking at crew availability, fewer ticket updates need to be sent and less contract locator visits are required.

-Tickets are scheduled by a dispatcher based on when the excavation crew’s readiness to begin work at a new site.
+Tickets are scheduled by a dispatcher based on the excavation crew’s readiness to begin work at a new site.
 Once the dispatcher selects the proposed submission date, ticket indicators will appear when the ticket is nearing the proposed submission date as well as alert the user when it is past due.
 A ticket might also have already been submitted while there is still work occurring at the site.
 The visual indicators will also alert a user when a ticket needs to be updated based on the state’s laws of how long a ticket can be used.
 If the ticket is nearing expiration, an indicator will appear, informing the user the ticket should be updated.
-The update process can be performed directly from KorExcavator with the click of a button.

 Centralized Database Storage and Reporting for Business Intelligence